-The purpose of the script library (scriptlib) is to simplify the IRIS FailSafe application interface so that users can use scripts and need not be aware of input and output file format.
-However, file format is described in "File Formats".
+The purpose of the script library (scriptlib) is to simplify the FailSafe application interface so that users can use scripts and need not be aware of input and output file format.

 The /var/cluster/ha/common_scripts/scriptlib file contains the library of environment variables (beginning with uppercase HA) and functions (beginning with lowercase ha) available for use in your action scripts.